Dice: Use

-Dice are thrown onto a surface either from the hand or from a container designed for this (such as a cup or tray).
-The face (or corner, in cases such as tetrahedral dice, or edge, for odd-numbered barrel dice) of the die that is uppermost when it comes to rest provides the value of the throw.
+Dice are thrown onto a surface either from the hand or from a container designed for this (such as a cup, tray, or tower).
+The face (or corner, in cases such as tetrahedral dice, or edge, for odd-numbered long dice) of the die that is uppermost when it comes to rest provides the value of the throw.

-The result of a die roll is determined by the way it is thrown, according to the laws of classical mechanics.
+The result of a die roll is determined by the way it is thrown, according to the laws of classical mechanics (although luck is often credited for the results of a roll).
 A die roll is made random by uncertainty in minor factors such as tiny movements in the thrower's hand; they are thus a crude form of hardware random number generator.